 After providing diagnoses, a doctor treats patients who are suffering from diseases and injuries.
-A doctor is also called a physician and may be either an M.D. (medical doctor) or D.O. (doctor of osteopathic medicine).
-M.D.s and D.O.s both use traditional treatment methods such as drugs and surgery, but D.O.s emphasize the body's musculoskeletal system, preventive medicine and holistic patient care.
-Doctors can be primary care physicians or they may specialize in a particular area of medicine such as obstetrics, pediatrics, psychiatry or anesthesiology.
+A doctor is also called a physician and may be either an MD (medical doctor) or a DO (doctor of osteopathic medicine).
+MDs and DOs both use traditional treatment methods such as drugs and surgery, but DOs emphasize the body's musculoskeletal system, preventive medicine and holistic patient care.
+Doctors can be primary care physicians or they may specialize in a particular area of medicine such as internal medicine, emergency medicine, obstetrics and gynecology, neurology, pediatrics, geriatrics, psychiatry, endocrinology, ophthalmology or anesthesiology.

-To practice as a physician in the United States one must pass the United States Medical Licensing Examination (USMLE).
-To become board certified in a specialty, an M.D. or D.O. may have to spend up to seven years in residency training.
+Some doctors choose to become board certified in a medical specialty, although it is not required.
+Those who choose to do so have to spend up to seven years in residency training.
 Upon completion of that residency or after one to two years of practice, he or she will have to take a final examination in order to become certified by a member board of the American Board of Medical Specialists (ABMS) or the American Osteopathic Association (AOA).
 Certification in a subspecialty may require an additional one or two year residency.

-According to the U.S. Bureau of Labor Statistics, employment of doctors is projected to grow much faster than the average for all occupations through 2018.
+According to the US Bureau of Labor Statistics, employment of doctors is projected to grow much more quickly than the average for all occupations through 2022.
 The best opportunities will be in rural and low-income areas.

 A Day in a Doctor's Life: